maltrak007/Gonzalo-Linan-Portfolio/README.md

 # Gonzalo Linan Aldana Programmer & Designer
-"Lifelong gamer turned creator, dedicated to crafting unique experiences.
-I aim to contribute to the gaming world by developing titles that offer the same level of immersion and joy that define who I am today."
+*"Lifelong gamer turned creator, dedicated to crafting unique experiences.
+I aim to contribute to the gaming world by developing titles that offer the same level of immersion and joy that define who I am today."*

-🕹️Social Networks
+<h3>🕹️Social Networks</h3>

 [<img width="50" height="50" alt="174857" src="https://github.com/user-attachments/assets/b0d0bc12-3202-470a-9a1f-5734d7e077aa" />](https://www.linkedin.com/in/gonzalo-liñan-aldana-934283221/)
 &nbsp;&nbsp;&nbsp;
 [<img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/367db763-43b3-4e24-adb2-5939e429f503" />](https://steamcommunity.com/id/ItsGonso/)

-🚀 About Me
+<h3> 🚀About Me</h3>

-I am a dedicated Programmer and Designer with a Master’s Degree in Videogame Programming from U-TAD University and a Master's Degree in Unity.
+I am a 25 year's old dedicated Programmer and Designer with a Master’s Degree in Videogame Programming from U-TAD University and a Master's Degree in Unity.
 My goal is to create memorable, unique player experiences that redifine the games as we know it.
 My top 5 games of all times must be: Fallout New Vegas, The Last of Us, Dark Souls, Persona 5 and Inazuma Eleven.

-🗝️Key Skills:

-Soft Skills: High Efficiency, Collaborative Communication, Enthusiastic Problem Solver.
+🗝️Key Skills: Soft Skills: High Efficiency, Collaborative Communication, Enthusiastic Problem Solver.

 Engines: Unreal Engine 5, Unity.